trishnasharma/ecs171_final_project/README.md

  <img src="https://github.com/hirenpateldotdev/ecs171_final_project/blob/main/letters.png?raw=true" width="400"/>

  The American Sign Language MNIST dataset originally included only 1704 images which were cropped to include only hands, resized and then used to create 50+ variations to increse the dataset.
-Moreover, the dataset is already balance as seen in the bar graph, there are enough cases or images for each letters except for J and X.
+Moreover, the dataset is already balance as seen in the bar graph, there are enough cases or images and also same amoutn of cases or images for each letters except for J and X.

 <img src="https://github.com/hirenpateldotdev/ecs171_final_project/blob/main/Balance%20Dataset.png?raw=true" width="400"/>